 Theosophy teaches – an Absolute Infinite Omnipresent Divine Principle which is the source and substratum of all.
 It is the Causeless Cause and the Rootless Root of all.
 It is impersonal, immutable, and unconditioned.
 It is the “One and Only” eternal Reality.
 It is really beyond all definition and description but is THAT which is referred to in Hinduism as Brahman or Parabrahm, in Buddhism as Adi-Buddhi, and in the Kabbalah as Ain-Soph.
 It is not a Person or Being of any kind.
-It would be misleading and misrepresentative to speak of It as “God” since It is not any type of God.
+It would be preferable not to speak of It as “God” since It is different from almost all religious conceptions of God.
 It can be better spoken of as the infinite and eternal ENERGY and CONSCIOUSNESS which is all and in all.

 Theosophy teaches – the divinity and unity of all life.
 Every living thing is divine and spiritual in its innermost essence, which is its true Self.
 In the highermost part of our being, our Higher Self, each one of us literally is the Brahman referred to above.

 Theosophy teaches – that there are many souls but only one spirit.
 We are all individual souls, yet in the highermost part of our being we are all literally one and the same.
 We do not have individual spirits.
 Souls are many but spirit is ONE.
 “Just as one and the same sun shines over every body on this earth, so one and the same Spirit shines over and illumines every soul.”
 (Krishna in the Bhagavad Gita) This again is the Brahman mentioned already.